 - 1 teaspoon smoked paprika

 - ⅛– ¼ teaspoon chipotle powder – you can also use one canned chipotle pepper (blending it with the mayo in a blender) or just stir in a teaspoon or two of the spicy smoky adobo sauce from the can.
 Start conservatively, adding more to taste.

 - If making with mayo or Veganaise, place all ingredients in a small bowl.
 Be conservative with the chipotle ( you can always add more).
 Whisk until smooth with a fork or tiny whisk. ( See notes below if making with silken tofu.)

-If making a vegan version with silken tofu– replace the mayo with ½ a package silken tofu ( about 6 ounces), leave out the water and add 2 tablespoons olive oil.
+If making a vegan version with silken tofu– replace the mayo with ½ a package silken tofu ( about 6 ounces or 165 grams), leave out the water and add 2 tablespoons olive oil.
 Increase salt to ½-¾ teaspoon, add ¼ teaspoon sugar and 1 teaspoon apple cider vinegar (in addition to the lime) and place all in a food processor, blending until smooth and creamy.
-Use a canned chipotle pepper or the just a teaspoon or two of the adobo sauce from the can, for the best flavor.
+Use a canned chipotle pepper ( or half of one!) or just a teaspoon or two of the adobo sauce from the can, for the best flavor.
 Adjust salt, heat and lime.